Clinical Negligence Solicitors: How to Choose the Right Solicitor for your Case

 Be assured that you have the right to change your clinical negligence solicitor at any point if you are unhappy with their service.
 This may need to be approved by your insurer if your legal costs are being covered by a legal expenses insurance policy.

 Will I have to pay clinical negligence solicitors’ fees upfront?

 Conditional Fee Arrangement: Most reputable clinical negligence solicitors will take your case on a No Win, No Fee basis.
 This mean that they won’t charge a fee at the beginning of the case.
 Instead, the clinical negligence solicitors are paid with a percentage of the compensation money recovered if you win the case.

 The percentage should always be explained to you before you hire a clinical negligence solicitor on a No Win, No Fee basis – and it should never be greater than 25%.
 Our panel of expert clinical negligence solicitors all work on a competitive percentage and will always be transparent regarding any costs to you and your family.

-Now that you have answers to your questions, it is time to find the best clinical negligence solicitors to handle your case.
+Now that you have answers to your questions, it is time to find the best clinical negligence solicitors to handle your healthcare negligence case.
 Here at the Medical Negligence Experts, our dedicated panel of specialist clinical negligence solicitors have the right experience, expertise and knowledge to get you the best monetary recovery for your losses.
 We work hard to provide a superior level of support throughout, keeping the procedure simple, straightforward and most importantly stress-free.